How long have you been involved with Make-A-Wish Middle Tennessee?

 What is your job?
 What do you do at Make-A-Wish?

 I grant wishes!
-My official title is programs coordinator, so I plan the wish experiences for our wish kids.
+My official title is programs manager, so I plan the wish experiences for our wish kids.
 I coordinate a lot of travel, but I’ve also turned our wish kids into fashion designers, magicians and drummers.
 I’ve also helped them meet some of their favorite super heroes and celebrities.

 What is your favorite wish story or experience?